sanskrit/raw_etexts_english/blogs/manasataramgini/2007-07-01_the-path-of-two-arrows-and-the-path-of-one-arrow.md

 +++
-title = "The path of two arrows and the path of onexa0arrow"
+title = "The path of two arrows and the path of one arrow"

 +++
 We felt the arms of the golden-handed asura.
 We felt the presence of